Margaret K. Butler: Impact

 During her time in Argonne, Butler was very supportive of her female coworkers.
 Women working at Argonne described her as a role model with a welcoming presence.
 According to her son Jay, she thought women were "given all the responsibilities and none of the authorities" and had to work "harder and smarter" yet were still not treated as individuals.
 When Butler rose in the ranks at Argonne, she made sure to hire women and recommend them for promotions.

 She worked with other women to organize an Association for Women in Science in Chicago.
 While in AWIS, she held executive board positions and led two conferences for high school students, teachers, and administration.

 The Argonne Leadership Computing Facility established the Margaret Butler Fellowship in Computational Science, a postdoctoral fellowship in her honor.

+Personal life

+In 1951 Margaret Kampschaefer married Jim Butler, a mathematician she met through work.
+They had a son Jay in 1954 and Butler later recalled that “when I was pregnant, I thought I would announce the fact by wearing a maternity outfit to work.
+Much to my astonishment, Dr. Chu managed to overlook the fact, saying that it was wise of me to find an outfit designed to keep me free of chalk dust from the office chalkboard”.
+Her request for maternity leave caused consternation as the laboratory had no such policy and it had been assumed Butler would resign.
+She was eventually granted leave without pay after being asked to have a physical in Health Services.
+She was amused by and kept the letter issued by the doctor which stated "We are able to report that the examinations conducted revealed … a ‘Condition of which you are aware'".